Murder of Austin Metcalf

-2025 killing in Texas, U.S.
+2025 murder in Frisco, Texas, U.S.

-On April 2, 2025, Austin Metcalf, a 17-year-old American student at Memorial High School, was fatally stabbed by Karmelo Anthony, a Centennial High School student of the same age, while attending a school track meet in Frisco, Texas.
-He died of his injuries at the scene.
-Anthony surrendered himself to authorities soon after the stabbing and has been charged with first-degree murder.
-Anthony pled not guilty, alleging self-defense.
-The trial is scheduled for June 1, 2026.

-The incident has been the basis for much online attention, misinformation, and fundraising, in part because of the races of the victim and attacker.
+On April 2, 2025, Austin Metcalf, a 17-year-old student at Memorial High School, was murdered by Karmelo Anthony, a Centennial High School student of the same age, while attending a school track meet in Frisco, Texas, United States.
+Anthony stabbed Metcalf during an altercation, and Metcalf died of his injuries.
+Anthony was arrested soon after the stabbing and was charged with murder.
+He pled not guilty, asserting self-defense.
+On June 9, 2026, Anthony was found guilty of murder at trial and sentenced to 35 years in prison by the jury.
+The case was the subject of national public attention, and viral social media posts emphasized the races of the perpetrator, who is Black, and victim, who was White.

 Background

 Austin Metcalf

-Metcalf, born July 31, 2007, was a junior at Memorial High School in Frisco, Texas, where he had a 3.97 GPA.
-He was MVP linebacker of the football team and participated in track and field.
-He had a twin brother, Hunter Metcalf, with whom he played football.
+Austin Matthew Metcalf (July 31, 2007 – April 2, 2025) was a junior at Memorial High School in Frisco, Texas.
+He was MVP linebacker of the school's American football team and participated in track and field sports.
+His twin brother, Hunter Metcalf, was his football teammate.

 Karmelo Anthony

-Karmelo Anthony, the accused perpetrator, was a prominent student and athlete for the track and football team, which he captained, at Centennial High School, also in Frisco.
+Karmelo Sincere Anthony (born May 10, 2007) was born in Baton Rouge, Louisiana, the oldest of four children.
+The family later moved to Texas.
+Anthony was a student at Centennial High School, also in Frisco, where he was captain of both the track and football teams.
+He had two part-time jobs and, at the time of the incident, was on track to graduate the following month.
+He had no prior criminal convictions.
 Anthony and Metcalf did not know each other.
-Anthony was born in Baton Rouge, Louisiana, and held two part-time jobs.
-He is the oldest of four children in his family.
-He had no prior criminal history.